nealcrook/nascom/ROM/nasbugt2/README.md

     NASBUGT2.asm

-came from thenascomhomepage but has been fixed up to match the assembler syntax and to move the workspace declaration to the end of the file.
+came from nascomhomepage.com but has been fixed up to match the assembler syntax and to move the workspace declaration to the end of the file.

 The binary file:

     NASBUGT2.bin_golden

-is 1024 bytes in size and converted from the file Nasbugt2.nas on thenascomhomepage (converted using nascon).
+is 1024 bytes in size and converted from the file Nasbugt2.nas on nascomhomepage.com (converted using nascon).

 The documentation:

     NASBUGT2_manual.pdf

-came from thenascomhomepage "Nascom 1 Nasbug manual.pdf" and is a scan of the "NASCOM Microcomputer NASCOM 1 Software Notes" document, which includes documentation on NASBUGT2 (including a source listing) and other programming notes.
+came from nascomhomepage.com "Nascom 1 Nasbug manual.pdf" and is a scan of the "NASCOM Microcomputer NASCOM 1 Software Notes" document, which includes documentation on NASBUGT2 (including a source listing) and other programming notes.
 Casual inspection of the source listing shows that the NASBUGT2.asm contains the same content and comments